ashdeck/ashdeck/README.md

 # About Us
-Ashdeck is open source productivity app for blocking distractions and boasting focus.
-It transforms every new tab into a personalised dashboard with the time, weather updates, beautiful backgrounds, a to-do list, and a motivational quote, helping to facilitate efficient work habits, tracks your progress, goals and boosts productivity, to regain control, productivity and focus.
+Ashdeck is an open-source productivity app that blocks distractions and enhances focus.
+It transforms your browser into a personalized dashboard to help you stay calm, track progress, set goals, and build efficient work habits—ultimately boosting productivity and control.

 # React + TypeScript + Vite